Need to talk? Call 1800 882 436.

 There is one set on each side of the upper jaw, and one set on each side of the lower jaw.

-Image showing the different types of baby teeth
+Illustration showing the different types of baby teeth and their location in the mouth.

 Diagram showing the 5 sets of temporary teeth.

 When your child is about 6 years old, their adult teeth will start to replace their baby teeth.
-Adult teeth are also known as permanent teeth.
+Adult teeth are also known as 'permanent' teeth or 'secondary' teeth.

-• help your child to chew food easily
+• help your child chew their food easily

 • keep a place in their jaw for their permanent teeth